edurant/edurant.github.io/courses/ee3221/syllabus.md

 * Homework must be done on 8.5 inch by 11 inch “paper” (scanned hardcopy or in a software program such as OneNote) with ≈1 inch margins on all sides - violating this format may result in rejection of the submission.
 All students may submit in Canvas.
 In-person students may instead submit hardcopy homework during lab.
 * Mark each problem number distinctly and clearly.

-## Sources of Academic Help: Instructor (class sessions, office hours, Canvas, Teams, phone)
+## Sources of Academic Help: Class sessions, Office, Canvas, Teams, Email

-* Use Teams, email, or Canvas for course-related content communications.
-Course-related content student messages with instructor responses can be broadcast to everyone in the class – you must specifically indicate in your message if you do not wish it to be broadcast..
+* Check Canvas for supplementary materials.
-* Fellow classmates, especially using Discussion in Canvas
+* Use email or Teams chat for course-related content communications.
+Course-related content student messages with instructor responses can be broadcast to everyone in the class – you must specifically indicate in your message if you do not wish it to be broadcast.
-* Other EE3221 instructors – ask your instructor first
+* See the professor's schedule on his website for office hour policies.

 ## Academic Honesty